MacSourcePorts/msptest/README.md

 ### Commit #4 (TAG: v1.1 VERSION: 1.1)

 Commmit #3 did not trigger a build so I'm tagging this one with 1.1 to see if it gets picked up.

+### Commit #4 (TAG: v1.2 VERSION: 1.2)

+Commmit #4 did get commits 3 and 4 picked up as changes (which commit 3 did not do by itself) but did not trigger a build.
+I've tweaked the change filter for the single branch scheduler so I'm seeing if this being tagged as 1.2 changes anything with that tweak.